 April 2021: Award recipients are formally recognized at the University Excellence Awards Ceremony

 Screening Process and Nomination Packet

-A Howe Teaching Award review committee will focus on this award and be composed primarily of former award recipients.
+A selection committee composed of faculty will review nomination packets.
 The nomination packet for this award will consist of only the following, assembled into a single PDF file in the order indicated:

 - Completed award nomination form

 - A letter of support by either the dean or the department chair that includes a thorough description of the signature experience and its impact and value for undergraduate students

 - Two letters of support from current or former students that describe the experience and emphasize its impact.
 Emails are acceptable.